pouretrebelle/suedanninteriors.com/src/pages/index.md

 ---

-The company was founded in 1998 in Buckinghamshire and serviced the Home Counties and London for seven years.
+The company was founded in Buckinghamshire in 1998 and serviced the Home Counties and London for seven years.

-After a move to Bath in 2005 we have undertaken many projects in Somerset and Wiltshire.

-We have recently relocated to Cornwall and our new studio / showroom in Truro is ideally placed to serve our clients on the North and South Coasts of the county.
+We undertook many projects in Somerset and Wiltshire after moving to Bath in 2005, and now service all of the South Coast of the country, as well as London.